numberoverzero/bloop/docs/user/patterns.rst

 .. warning::

-    **DO NOT USE THIS PATTERN IF YOU CARE ABOUT THE ACCURACY OF YOUR DATA**.
+    **Do not use this pattern if you care about the accuracy of your data.**
     This will almost certainly cause duplicate and missing data.
-You're probably here because dealing with :class:`decimal.Decimal` `can be frustrating`__.
-I get that.
-It `doesn't play nicely`__ with the standard library.
-It's frustrating.
-However, you are talking about the accuracy of your data layer.
+You're probably here because dealing with :class:`decimal.Decimal` `can be frustrating`__, and it `doesn't play nicely`__ with the standard library.

-    Before you copy this into your secure bitcoin banking app, consider a brief example:
+    Think carefully before you throw away correctness guarantees in your data layer.
+Before you copy and paste this into your secure bitcoin trading app, a brief reminder about floats:

     .. code-block:: pycon